Island Crest Way Corridor Improvements

 • Crosswalk Improvements: Design of enhanced pedestrian crossings at three locations to be constructed in 2024, including Island Park Elementary School Crosswalk, SE 62nd Street & SE 63rd Street.

-• Feasibility Study & Concept Design: Evaluate the feasibility of two intersection modifications: a roundabout at the intersection of SE 68th Street and Island Crest Way and a westbound right turn lane at the intersection of SE 53rd Place and Island Crest Way.
+• Feasibility Study & Concept Design: Evaluate the feasibility of two intersection modifications: a roundabout or other improvement at the intersection of SE 68th Street and Island Crest Way and a westbound right turn lane at the intersection of SE 53rd Place and Island Crest Way.

 Project Goals